| |

 Variations

-• Add dried cranberries or chopped apples: For a touch of sweetness and extra texture that plays beautifully with the savory notes.
+• Add-ins: Toss in dried cranberries or chopped apples for a touch of sweetness and texture contrast, perfect around the holidays.

-How to Make Easy Sausage & Herb Stuffing Recipe
+How to Make Easy Sausage and Herb Stuffing Recipe

 👨🍳

-Pro Tips for Making Easy Sausage & Herb Stuffing Recipe
+Pro Tips for Making Easy Sausage and Herb Stuffing Recipe

-How to Serve Easy Sausage & Herb Stuffing Recipe
+How to Serve Easy Sausage and Herb Stuffing Recipe

-Easy Sausage & Herb Stuffing Recipe - Serving
+Easy Sausage and Herb Stuffing Recipe - Serving

 Garnishes